Home ownership may be the biggest investment you’ll ever make, so it’s important to do your homework and take your time.

 Breaking Your Mortgage Contract and Understanding Prepayment Charges

 If you have a closed mortgage and decide to break your mortgage contract before the end of the term, it’s important to understand that you may be charged a prepayment charge that compensates the lender for the costs it incurs to reinvest the funds.
-This is why it is so important when first taking out a mortgage to think about how long you plan to be in that home.

 When you sign a mortgage agreement, you are signing a contract with the lender agreeing to pay the amount borrowed at a specified interest rate over the term, or duration, of your mortgage.